Expanding your business across Europe requires more than simply translating your website.

 What is cross-border digital marketing in Europe?

-How many countries should we target initially?
+How many countries should businesses target initially?

-Is Google Ads effective for European expansion?
+Is Google Ads effective for international expansion?

-Do we need separate websites per country?
+Do companies need separate websites for each country?

 Not necessarily.
-Many companies scale using localized sections within a single domain
+Many companies successfully expand using localized sections

-combined with strong on-page localization.
+within a single domain combined with strong language and content localization.